pagetailoring/nuxt-auth-micro/README.md

 # Nuxt Auth Firebase Micro

-A project for testing the simplest and fastest authentication solutions for a web application.
-Possibly also for UI libraries.
-Built with Nuxt, because it's the simplest choice.
+A project focused on analyzing bundle size with different tools, using the simplest and fastest authentication solutions for a web application.
+It also considers styling, performance, and potential UI library integrations.
+Built with Nuxt for simplicity.
 Eventually, it will include multiple ready-made variants across different branches.

 ## Nuxt 3 + Firebase Auth